spiegelin/pyfuscator/README.md

     cwrOaraT = 90
 ```

-## ⚠️ Important Notes
+## Important Notes

 1. The obfuscated code will run slower than the original due to the added complexity
 2. Some code analysis tools may flag obfuscated code as suspicious
-3. At least one obfuscation method must be selected when running the tool
+3. Comment removal is applied by default but can also be explicitly specified with `-r`
 4. Excessive encryption layers can significantly increase code size and runtime

-## 📜 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

-## 📧 Contact
+## Contact

 If you have any questions or feedback, please open an issue on GitHub.

 ---

-⭐ If you find this project useful, please star it on GitHub!
+If you find this project useful, please star it on GitHub!